deadc0re/Write-Up/CTF-ESNA/solv.md

 In the following script i've just extracted the function `sub_1230()`and mapping in the triton vm the extracted assembbly.

-Since we know the input register `rdi` and the register that will contain the result of the function `rax`, We just need to symbolyze `rdi` and `rax`, following this, we just need to computes and returns a model from a symbolic constraint (here the 0x7361626d79706168)
+Since we know the input register `rdi` and the register that will contain the result of the function `rax`, We just need to symbolyze `rdi` and `rax`, following this, we just need to computes and returns a model from the symbolic constraint (here the 0x7361626d79706168)

 ```python
 import binascii